SlotifyApp/api/api_docs/Apis/DefaultApi.md

 # **getAPITeamsTeamIDUsers**
 > List getAPITeamsTeamIDUsers(teamID)

-Get all members of a team
+Get all members of a team.

 ### Parameters